MolendinumGames/UnityCoreTools/Assets/CoreTools/NodeSystem/README.md

 <h1 style="text-align:center;">Node System</h1>

-<p>Fundamentals to create a node based editor workflow using Unity's Scricptable Objects.
+Fundamentals to create a node based editor workflow using Unity's Scricptable Objects.
 This system was also used to create the [Dialogue Editor](https://github.com/MolendinumGames/UnityCoreTools/tree/main/Assets/CoreTools/Dialogue) that you can find within this project.
 <br>